csebooks/relational-databases/content.en/relational-databases/relational-operations/index.md

 ---
-title: 2.6 Relational Operations
+title:  Relational Operations
-weight: 11
+weight: 6
 ---

-2.6 Relational Operations## 2.6 Relational Operations
+# Relational Operations

 All procedural relational query languages provide a set of operations that can be applied to either a single relation or a pair of relations.
 These operations have the nice and desired property that their result is always a single relation.
 This property allows one to combine several of these operations in a modular way.
 Specifically, since the result of a relational query is itself a relation, relational operations can be applied to the results of queries as well as to the given set of relations.